-Assistive technology is available at Saint Louis University to support your academic goals and ensure equal access to learning.
-These supplemental resources address a range of conditions that may require accommodation, including physical disabilities, language processing challenges and attention issues.
+Assistive technology supports your academic goals and ensures equal access to learning.
+These resources can be useful for many students, including those with physical disabilities, language processing challenges and attention issues.

-Use of alternate format course materials is an academic accommodation available to students with print disabilities who need printed materials, including textbooks, in alternative formats as a means of support for a documented condition.
-Alternate format course materials typically include the following file types: DOC, EPUB, PDF, RTX, TXT, or XML.
+Use of alternate format course materials is an academic accommodation available to students who need printed materials, including textbooks, in alternative formats.
+Alternate format course materials typically include the following file types: DOC, EPUB, PDF, RTX, TXT or XML.
 Exact availability depends on the material and the publisher of the material.

 Students should be aware that it may take time for a request to be completed.
 Students may be required to surrender the textbook to create an alternate format text.